argoproj/argo-events/docs/sensors/trigger-conditions.md

 When multiple dependencies are defined for a trigger, the trigger won't be executed until the condition expression is resolved to `true`.
 Sometimes you might want to reset all the stakeholders of the conditions, `conditions reset` is the way to do it.

-For example, your trigger has a condtion as `A && B`, both `A` and `B` are expected to have an event everyday.
-One day for some reason, `A` gets an event but `B` does't, then it ends up with today's `A` and tomorrow's `B` triggering an action, which might not be something you want.
-To avoid that, you can reset the conditons as following:
+For example, your trigger has a condition as `A && B`, both `A` and `B` are expected to have an event everyday.
+One day for some reason, `A` gets an event but `B` doesn't, then it ends up with today's `A` and tomorrow's `B` triggering an action, which might not be something you want.
+To avoid that, you can reset the conditions as following:

 ```yaml
 spec: